The Chaser's War on Everything: Controversies and well-known stunts

 The publicised reaction to the sketch the next day from the general public and media commentators was almost universally negative.
 Among widespread reported disapproval from the public, especially from the families that the Make-a-Wish Foundation has helped, prime minister Kevin Rudd stated that The Chaser team "should hang their heads in shame".
 He went on to say that "I didn't see that but it's been described to me ...
 But having a go at kids with a terminal illness is really beyond the pale, absolutely beyond the pale."
 That morning, the Chaser team along with the ABC managing director Mark Scott apologised for airing the skit, with Scott stating that "We have unreservedly apologised for airing that skit, ...
 It's very clear today from the reaction that it's caused considerable offence and distress, particularly to parents of children that are seriously ill ...
 I've spoken to Julian Morrow from The Chaser and my understanding is that certainly wasn't the intention of the script, but that's the consequences of it."
 The ABC will now change their procedures for reviewing episode content which gets broadcast.
 Scott continued, "We're going to look at those processes ...
 I mean we all know that The Chaser push the edges and it's a tightrope that we walk, and I suppose there are many, many skits that they've put to air that have offended someone along the way – that's part of the nature of the satirical and black comedy that they do," The full episode was initially available for downloading or online viewing from the official website but was taken down while the skit was edited out of the episode, the edited version was then made available for download.
 The skit has also been cut from any further television airings and DVD releases.
 The ABC suspended The Chaser's War on Everything for two weeks.
-This was relayed via a message by The Chaser on their website, who stated that whilst they disagree with the decision to suspend the show, they apologise for making the skit, acknowledging that it went too far.
+This was relayed via a message by The Chaser on their website, who stated that while they disagree with the decision to suspend the show, they apologise for making the skit, acknowledging that it went too far.
 When the show returned two weeks later, the controversy was referenced by the show being introduced as "The Chaser's Waste of Taxpayers' money", a reference to the fact that the show is on the government-funded ABC channel.